 Exercise and fitness have always been a large part of Sheri’s life.
 She grew up out west, playing sports and enjoying all of the things nature had to offer.
-She came to the University Of Cincinnati from Montana and received her B.S. in Exercise Science and then in Physical Therapy.
+She came to the University of Cincinnati from Montana and received her degree in Exercise Science and then in Physical Therapy.
 She has happily been practicing PT for over 30 years.

 Her strong desire to help her clients attain their highest quality of life drove her to open her own practice in 2008 when she realized that insurance regulations are the largest barrier to delivering quality care.
 Her private pay physical therapy practice allows the Therapilates Fitness PT’s to truly focus on providing exceptional patient care instead of dealing with insurance restricting demands on treatment.
 She knows that the large increase in high